 Location: Paderne; Albufeira municipality; GPS Coordinates (decimal degrees): 37.167505 N, -8.208386 W; Grade: easy/medium difficulty; Type: loop trail; signposted trails; Lenght: 3900 meters/ 2.45 miles; Average Completion Time: 2.0 hours; Best Time to Visit: all year round, except mid-summer; Activities: nature walks; birdwatching;

 And it would be game over for the Almohad Caliphate if the Portuguese troops reached the coast, in what is now southern Portugal.
-But the Moorish stronghold in Batirna (Paderne) was perfectly built to take advantage of its many natural assets: a narrow valley with steep slopes and a single entry point; fertile red soils to sustain both a military garrison and the civilian population; and most of all, a reliable access to freshwater in a perennially dry place.
+But the Moorish stronghold in Batirna (Paderne) was perfectly built to take advantage of its many natural assets: a narrow valley with steep slopes and a single entry point; fertile red soils to sustain both a military garrison and the civilian population; and above all, a reliable access to freshwater in a perennially dry place.

 Paderne is located at the heart of the Algarvian Barrocal, a region totally implanted on limestone bedrock.
-Dated from the Jurassic Period (201 – 145 Million Years Ago), this highly porous bedrock is one of the reasons why there are few significant surface streams in the Algarve (there are big aquifers, though).
-Here, most watercourses exist under a ‘torrential regime’, meaning that water only runs intermittently, whenever there is enough rainfall to feed the watershed.
+Dated from the Jurassic Period (201 – 145 Million Years Ago), this highly porous bedrock is one of the reasons why there are so few significant surface water streams in the Algarve (there are big aquifers, though).
+Here, most watercourses exist under a ‘torrential regime’, meaning that water only runs intermittently and whenever there is enough rainfall to feed the watershed.
 That is also the case with the water stream found in Paderne, called ‘Ribeira de Quarteira’.
 There, Moors used it to build a complete system of watermills and dams.
-Profoundly altered over the centuries, the first of those structures can be seen a few dozen meters from the place where the trail begins.
+Profoundly altered over the centuries, the first of those structures can be seen a few dozen meters from the place where the trail starts.
 The archaic dam creates a water reservoir where it is sometimes possible to observe ducks, herons and egrets.
 But what you will definitely notice is the rich Mediterranean riverside vegetation, composed of Oleander (Nerium oleander), African Tamarisk (Tamarix africana), Tamujo (Flueggea tinctoria) and Narrow-leafed Ash (Fraxinus angustifolia).

 If you are visiting during spring, this stretch will offer you a colourful and perfumed trip: due to its climate and geomorphology, the Barrocal is home to a diversity of calcicole plants – those plants thriving on calcareous soils – like the Portuguese Lavender (Lavandula latifolia), the Shrubby Jasmine (Jasminum fruticans) or the wild Olive Tree (Olea europaea var. sylvestris).
 Keen birders should look out for the long, fanned, showy black & white tail of the Rufous-tailed Scrub Robin.
-With its scattered bushy patches, the area around Paderne is one of the best places in Algarve to observe this interesting dry-country bird.
-At the bridge it is possible to observe the rustic ruins of an old grist mill, accompanied by a traditional oven dated from the 18th century.
+With its scattered bushy patches, the area around Paderne is one of the best places in the Algarve to observe this interesting dry-country bird.
+At the bridge it is possible to see the rustic ruins of an old grist mill, accompanied by a traditional oven dated from the 18th century.
 At this point, the trail starts a gradual ascent, and you’ll then contemplate the tree crops typical of Mediterranean climate regions, consisting of fig, carob, olive and almond trees.
-Almond trees were introduced in Portugal by the Moors, back in the 8th century; but their glorious time in southwestern Iberia was running out fast, after more than four centuries of enlightened dominance.
+Almond trees were introduced in Portugal by the Moors back in the 8th century; but their glorious time in southwestern Iberia was running out fast, after more than four centuries of enlightened dominance.
 Following the trail, you’ll make the way up to the ochre-coloured castle.
 By doing that, you’ll probably be following the route taken more than eight hundred years ago by a Portuguese assault party, dutifully aided by a handful of English crusaders.
 This attack, commanded by King Sancho I of Portugal, marked the opening salvo made by Christian troops on central Algarve.
 The year was 1189, and indeed, it happened during the night.